Dođi: Writing and recording

 The song was written after Dervišhalidović's Hotel Nacional Tour:

 After long and exhausting Hotel Nacional Tour, I tried to find my peace, to take a break from the world and the people, so I decided to travel to a certain big city where I tried to come back to myself while running away from everyone else, only to find out that – I don't know how to be alone.
 That's how the first lyrics of this song were written, and Senidah was a perfect partner for this duet, as an echo and another voice.

 When asked about the song, Senidah, who is known to idolize Merlin, stated:

 A collaboration with Dino is a dream come true to me, it means everything to me, my heart is full when I listen to our voices together.
 I proved to myself once again that everything, that I want with my entire being and soul, is possible.
 This is real proof and motivation for the future.
 Nothing is impossible and now I feel free to continue dreaming.

+Reception

+In July 2025, Tara Đukić or Vogue Adria wrote that "Dođi" was "more a confirmation than a turning point—a sign that it was time to take [Senidah] seriously".
+In April 2026, Oslobođenje included "Dođi" among the eight duets by Dino Merlin that marked the regional music scene: "A contemporary duet that combines different musical styles and generations.
+Collaboration with Senidah brought a more modern sound and new energy to his work."